sensiasoft/sensorhub/sensorhub-all/src/site/markdown/dev-guide.md

 The first step is to fork the project by clicking the [Fork](http://help.github.com/articles/fork-a-repo/) button on GitHub.
 This will clone the original code to your own GitHub account so you can then modify it and/or add to it as you wish.
 For this you'll need to have a GitHub account (it can be done in 30s using your email address) and log into it.

-Forking the project this way allows us to incorporate your contribution more easily to the main development branch, plus it lets us see who everybody is up to even before a pull request is submitted.
+Forking the project this way will allow you to send us [Pull Requests](http://help.github.com/articles/using-pull-requests/) via GitHub which makes it much easier for us to incorporate your contribution to the master branch.
+In addition, it creates a community around the software and lets others see what contributors are up to even before a patch is submitted.
+This can help you get the proper guidance when necessary.

 #### Clone your GitHub repository